skienzmatishun/rippreport/content/p/straw-man/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Corrupt county officials used shell companies and dummy buyers to secretly funnel millions in real estate deals.
+Court records expose the paper trail hiding who actually profited from a multi-million dollar land grab.
+Who really pulled the strings behind this multi-million dollar dummy front?
 ---
 Well folks you are going to have to get a Lagniappe paper or go on line to read this article, this is called investigative reporting.
 The article is a little long but tells a big story.